demisto/content/Packs/IronscalesEventCollector/Integrations/IronscalesEventCollector/README.md

-Use this integration to fetch email security incidents from IRONSCALES as XSIAM events.
+Use this integration to fetch email security incidents from Ironscales as XSIAM events.

-## Configure IRONSCALES Event Collector on Cortex XSOAR
+## Configure Ironscales Event Collector on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for IRONSCALES Event Collector.
+2. Search for Ironscales Event Collector.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Required** |